What are Brokerage Fees? Fees, Commissions & Charges Explained

 Swaps

 Swap trading fees are applicable to traders who hold positions overnight, or roll over a buy or sell position from one trading day to the next.
 The swap trading fee is an interest fee that is either debited or credited to you at the end of each trading day.
-Swap rates can be found on the Admirals Contract Specification page under the market symbol you are trading.
+Swap rates can be found on the Admiral Markets Contract Specification page under the market symbol you are trading.

 Swap trading fees are calculated differently depending on which market is being traded and are discussed in more detail in the Forex Trading Fees and Online Stock Trading Fees sections further down this article.